j-f-p/newsDataSQL/README.md

 # Logs Analysis

 ## Objective
-`./logsAnalysis.py` is a Python script that employs SQL to gather information from a database of a news website contained in `./newsdata.sql`.
+`./logsAnalysis.py` is a Python script that employs SQL to gather information from a database of a news website contained in `./newsdata.zip`.
 The Python script was written for a Udacity course about SQL with Python database APIs, including Postgresql.

 ## Description and Design
-`newsdata.sql` contains information about news articles, authors of these articles and the history of internet requests to view the articles from a prior time period. `logsAnalysis.py` returns three tables of data processed from the database.
+`newsdata.zip` contains information about news articles, authors of these articles and the history of internet requests to view the articles from a prior time period. `logsAnalysis.py` returns three tables of data processed from the database.
 The respective contents of the tables are:
 <ul>
 (Table 1) the most popular three articles from the database<br>
 (Table 2) all the article authors listed in order of author article views<br>